A barn kitty she warmed a few minutes.

 Powered by dark chocolate, Ruth is often snatched up by breezes and colors and pint-sized things - like bugs, feathers, rocks, leaves, shells, and creatures of all kinds.
 You might also find her gardening, hiking, dancing, and riding her bike really fast through the countryside in an odd looking helmet.

-She now lives in Iowa with an adorable husband, a dog, two cats, and six marvelous grown-up kids between them (plus handfuls of grandbabies!).
+She now lives in Iowa with an adorable husband, a dog and cat, and six marvelous grown-up kids between them (plus handfuls of grandbabies!).

 Long ago she illustrated a well-loved classic The Kissing Hand, then Sassafras, and recently Happy Mamas.
 She is a member of SCBWI and the Colorado Watercolor Society.
 Ruth is proud to be represented by Deborah Warren of East West Literary Agency.